qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

 Generate a block to create a request for creating a connection or other product.
 - **Parameters**:

-    - `PrivateFrom`: sender's ptm key, if this is a private transaction
+    - `privateFrom`: sender's ptm key, if this is a private transaction
-    - `PrivateFor`: receiver's ptm key, if this is a private transaction
+    - `privateFor`: receiver's ptm key, if this is a private transaction
-    - `PrivateGroupID`: ptm group key, if this is a private transaction
+    - `privateGroupID`: ptm group key, if this is a private transaction

     - `buyer`: buyer info
       - `address`: buyer's qlc address